MasrafiMondol/MasrafiMondol/100days-of-code.md

 **#day4 of 100days of code**
 just doing some review on onine video to get the things and design right still having the day3 issue. it still there.
 I'm so bad at this.

+**#day5 of 100days of code**
+I don't know what the hek im doing anymore. there a lot of things that is going top of my head. lets learn flex box well. because sometime it working and sometime it is not.